huixie01/xmlproject/README.md

 build the code
 run the FileConversion.java main() check the output parsed element.
+# output format:
+All fields are written in json format and the output file datetime stamp is stored in "LastUpdated" field generated as ISO 8601 timeformat.

 # output sample:
 {
   "locations" : [ {